zama-ai/concrete-ml/docs/advanced-topics/advanced_features.md

 ### Using a rounding operator to approximate operations for faster computations

 To speed-up neural networks, a rounding operator can be used at a fixed bit-width value.
-This involves applying the rounding operator to intermediate values in the neural network to retain only the most significant $P$ bits, where $P$ is the desired precision for the subsequent TLU.
+This involves applying the rounding operator to intermediate values in the neural network to retain only the most significant $$P$$ bits, where $$P$$ is the desired precision for the subsequent TLU.

 The rounding operation is defined as follows:

-First, compute $t$ as the difference between $L$, the actual bit-width of the accumulator, and $P$:
+First, compute $$t$$ as the difference between $$L$$, the actual bit-width of the accumulator, and $$P$$:

 $$t = L - P$$